+&lt;sup>11 Even though VM-2 and VM-3 metrics appear in the dashboard at the same time, this does not mean the VMs were in fact created simultaneously.

-Components related to the semantic-based bootstrapping & interfacing are marked in FIGURE 39.
+Components related to the semantic-based bootstrapping & interfacing are marked in .
 These components are agreed with other SEMIoTICS project partners in the work on SEMIoTICS architecture, see FIGURE 1 and Section 2.3 in SEMIoTICS deliverable D2.4.

-FIGURE 39: MARKED COMPONENTS RELATED TO THE SEMANTICS-BASED BOOTSTRAPPING & INTERFACING

-FIGURE 40 shows the sequence diagram for semantic-bootstrapping and interfacing of field devices in SEMIOTICS.
-In the bootstrapping process we distinguish two different classes of device.
+The semantic-bootstrapping and interfacing process of field devices distinguishes two different classes of devices.
 The first class consists of devices that already have a Web-based RESTful interface and are described by W3C Thing Description.

-The second class comprise of all other devices that yet need to be made accessible over a Web-based RESTful interface.
+The second class comprise of all other devices that vet need to be made accessible over a Web-based RESTful interface.
 These devices do not have a semantic description, or it exists, but needs to be mapped to standardized semantic IoT models.
 This is a case, for example, with brownfield devices.
 In order to realize IoT applications, it is convenient to map these brownfield descriptions into description based on standardized IoT semantic models.

-Let us consider now a sequence diagram of activities that occur during the bootstrapping of WoT device, see FIGURE 40.
-The user performs the first step during the initialization of a new device.
+A sequence diagram of activities that occur during the bootstrapping of a WoT device is detailed in Section 3.3.1 of D5.3.
+In short, the user performs the first step during the initialization of a new device.
 This assumes provision of information such as an IP address, device capability, domain of use, location etc. Since the device already has a Thing Description (TD), this information is directly put in its TD.
-The device can then be registered with SEMIoTICS IIoT Gateway (with GW Semantic Mediator, which is an internal component of the Gateway).
-The Mediator will create a Device Node for each interaction pattern of the device.
-Device Node is a programmable component that enables interaction with the device.
-The Mediator automatically generates Device Nodes, based solely on information from devices' TDs.
-Generated Device Nodes can then be installed in Semantic Edge Platform.
-From that moment on, the device can be used in Edge and Cloud-based applications via interactions provided by its Device Nodes.
-Thus, Device Nodes represent a means for an application to programmatically access device's functionality via Semantic Edge Platform.
-The Mediator automatically generates Device Nodes, based solely on information from devices' TDs.
-Generated Device Nodes can then be installed in Semantic Edge Platform.
-From that moment on, the device can be used in Edge and Cloud-based applications via interactions provided by its Device Nodes.

-In comparison to the sequence diagram for bootstrapping and interfacing of field devices in deliverable D3.3, here we have added a component called Semantic Edge Platform (SME), see Section 3.5.8 in deliverable D2.5.
-SME eases the interaction with SEMIoTICS IoT Gateway (graphic user interface for network scanning and user input, e.g., IP address range etc.), including the interaction with Local Thing Directory too.

-FIGURE 40: SEQUENCE DIAGRAM FOR SEMANTIC-BOOTSTRAPPING AND INTERFACING OF FIELD DEVICES IN SEMIOTICS
+The device can then be registered with SEMIOTICS IIOT Gateway (with GW Semantic Mediator, which is an internal component of the Gateway).
 If a brownfield device needs to be initialized, then a user in addition to previously mentioned information needs to specify metadata related to the communication protocol and the encoding format.
 This information will be important part of a Thing Description and is used by SEMIoTICS IoT Gateway to realize the protocol binding.
 At this point in time brownfield integration has not been provided yet.

-It is worth of noting that certain activities in the sequence diagram are accomplished over Software Defined Network (SDN), see FIGURE 40.
-Thus, we tested the integration of SEMIoTICS IoT Gateway with SEMIoTICS Software Defined Networking Controller, see Section 3.1.

-In the following we will detail each component in regard to its currently available and deployable functionality.
+It is worth of noting that certain activities in the sequence diagram are accomplished over Software Defined Network (SDN).
+Thus, we tested the integration of SEMIoTICS IoT Gateway with SEMIoTICS Software Defined Networking Controller, see Section 3.1.In the following we will detail each component in regard to its currently available and deployable functionality.